-Link Crew is a student centered Description: mentoring class.
+Description: Link Crew is a student-centered mentoring class.
 This class engages, develops and trains students to be leaders and mentors.
 Link Crew is about facilitating a smooth transition both socially and academically for all freshmen throughout the school year.
-Link Crew is about more than events: it is about helping max 10 credits; Pass/Fail grade
+Link Crew is about more than events: it is about helping freshmen achieve success and it is that initial success that propels freshmen toward continued success throughout high school.
+The Link Crew class is based upon seven units of study developed by the Boomerang Project.